AB InBev: Interbrew

-After the merger in 1987, Interbrew acquired a number of local breweries in Belgium.
+Interbrew then acquired a number of local breweries in Belgium.
 By 1991, the second phase of targeted external growth began outside Belgium.
-The first transaction in this phase took place in Hungary, followed in 1995 by the acquisition of Labatt, in Canada, and then in 1999 by a joint venture with Sun in Russia.
+The first transaction in this phase took place in Hungary, followed in 1995 by the acquisition of Labatt Brewing Company (founded 1847), the largest brewer in Canada, and then in 1999 by a joint venture with Sun in Russia.